mjlee177/Capstone_Fruits_Classification/README.md

 ![Xception Acc Loss](images/Xception_Acc_Loss.png)
 ![ConvNeXtBase Acc Loss](images/ConvNeXtBase_Acc_Loss.png)

-Observations:
+#### 🍖👀 Backbone Models Insights
-- Overfitting
+- No overfitting
   - All of the models had Validation Accuracy at or above Training Accuracy, so we aren't concerned about overfitting
-- Median Valitation Accuracy
+- Median valitation accuracy
  - The best metric for evaluating these models is the **Median Validation Accuracy**
  - As we saw before, the Training Accuracy can be subject to overfitting, so Validation Accuracy is more appropriate
  - Since the Validation Accuracies show plateus, the median values will tell the best story of what the model delivers consistently